-January 2 – 55 mph Speed Limit Law
+Background on the 55 mph Speed Limit Law

 On January 2, 1974, President Richard Milhous Nixon imposed the 55 miles per hour speed limit.
 Since it was a federal law, it applied to all of the United States.

 1.)
-Find out and write your answers:
+Research and write your answers:

 - What is the difference between a federal law and a state law?